jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 ### Try to only stick to your own package and its dependencies

-Your user already made it through installation hell, try not to make them add more installation steps to follow your examples unless absolutely necessary.
+Your user already made it through the installation process, try not to make them add more installation steps to follow your examples unless absolutely necessary.
 If it is absolutely necessary, should this package be something added as a dependency -- can you have it automatically installed for the user if it is critical to common uses?

 ### Give tips on how to tailor your examples